nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User keys in the add command.
+1. User requests to add a project.
 2. DevEnable adds the project to the list.

     Use case ends.

 **Extensions**

 * 1a.
-The user types in an invalid command.
+The user makes an error in writing the request.
     * 1a1.
 DevEnable displays an error message with the correct usage.

       Use case resumes at Step 1.
 * 1b.
-DevEnable detects that the project name already exists in the list.
+DevEnable detects that the project already exists in the list.
     * 1b1.
 DevEnable displays an error message that the project already exists.

       Use case ends.